DefactoSoftware/test_dispatch/guides/testing-with-test-dispatch.md

 # Testing with TestDispatch

-This library was build to test if forms and links have the expected results in controller tests.
+This library was built to test if forms and links have the expected results in controller tests when they would be dispatched.

 It can be used with or without [TestSelector](https://github.com/DefactoSoftware/TestSelector)